Nightclub security prevents reasonably foreseeable crime

 - Pulse could not reasonably foresee that a mass shooting would occur.

-- Nightclub security plan posted an off-duty police officer outside.
+- The nightclub security plan posted an off-duty police officer outside.

 - Reasonable attempts to engage the shooter were tried and failed.